AliyunContainerService/pouch/docs/features/pouch_with_prometheus.md

-# Pouch with Prometheus
+# PouchContainer with Prometheus

-Pouch supports various monitoring metrics via [Prometheus](https://prometheus.io/).
+PouchContainer supports various monitoring metrics via [Prometheus](https://prometheus.io/).
 Now we already have the basic golang runtime and some api latency metrics.
 We plan to add more in the future in below two main areas:

-* Important pouch daemon metrics
+* Important PouchContainer daemon metrics
 * Full list of important api duration metrics

 ## How to add new metrics

-We tend to use prometheus's [METRIC AND LABEL NAMING](https://prometheus.io/docs/practices/naming) best-practices in pouch.
+We tend to use prometheus's [METRIC AND LABEL NAMING](https://prometheus.io/docs/practices/naming) best-practices in PouchContainer.
 So when you are going to add a new metric, do follow the metric and label naming convention.

 We use prometheus [go-sdk](https://github.com/prometheus/client_golang) to monitor pouchd.
 It supports counter, gauge and summary metric types.
 For more info, please refer to [METRIC TYPES](https://prometheus.io/docs/concepts/metric_types/).